petohnat/currency_converter/README.md

 Simple currency converter package.
 Program supports 109 various currency shortcuts and symbols.
-Program is using http://rate-exchange-1.appspot.com API for online conversion and retrieve data in json format.
+Program is using http://rate-exchange-1.appspot.com API for online conversion and retrieves data in json format.
 For various currency symbols program uses dictionary, which was retrieved from http://www.xe.com/symbols.php.

 ## Parameters